HBN Service Release Notes

 16K

-Remote overlay MAC/IP entries for compute peers stored on a single BlueField (L2 EVPN use case)
+Remote overlay MAC/IP entries for compute peers stored on a single BlueField (L2 EVPN)

 Maximum number of EVPN type-5 entries